For all things crypto on Venmo, check out this FAQ!

 The exchange rate may include an estimated spread of one-half of one percent (0.50%), provided, however, that the actual spread may be higher or lower based on market conditions.
 We will not separately calculate or disclose the spread we earn on each transaction.
 By using Venmo’s crypto services, you agree to pay all applicable exchange rates (including spread) and fees.

 If you use a linked bank account or debit card as a funding source to buy crypto assets, your bank may charge you its own fees, including overdraft fees or insufficient fund fees, if applicable.
 Venmo is not responsible for any fees that may be charged to you by your bank.

 More information on pricing and fees can be found on the Venmo Fees page.

-Can I use my cryptocurrency balance as a funding source for my purchases?
+Can I use my cryptocurrency balances for payments, purchases, or transfers?

 I made crypto purchase in error - can I cancel or reverse it?

 There is not a way for you to cancel or reverse a crypto transaction.